The-going/evlproject/content/dovetail/porting/timer.md

 static void setup_proxy(struct clock_proxy_device *dev)
 {
 	 * Create a proxy which acts as a transparent device, simply
-	 * relaying the timing requests to the inband code, without
+	 * relaying the timing requests to the in-band code, without
 	 * any additional out-of-band processing.
 	 */
 	dev->handle_oob_event = oob_event_handler;